 Due to the nature of their health/medical needs, some children may be admitted to hospital or placed in alternative forms of education provision.
-We recognise that, whenever possible, pupils should experience their education within school and the preferred aim of the provision will be to soon as they are well enough.
+We recognise that, whenever possible, pupils should experience their education within school and the preferred aim of the provision will be to reintegrate pupils back into school as soon as they are well enough.
 We understand that we have a continuing role in a pupil's education whilst they are not attending school and will work with the LA, healthcare partners and families to ensure that all children with health/medical needs receive the right level of support.

-Legal Framework
+2. Legal Framework